-A little while ago now I looked at things that you could do each Sunday to make the week ahead easier, and I wanted to continue on that theme today with a look at what you can do on a monthly basis to stay organised.
+A little while ago now I looked at things to do each Sunday to make the week ahead easier, and I wanted to continue on that theme today with a look at things to do at the end of the month to stay organised.

 These are things that you don’t need to do too frequently, but when done on a regular basis, can help to make life run just that bit more smoothly – perfect hey!